Clara-Lyngeraa/ScrabbleProject/README.md

 2. We are out of anchor points and have less than 5 tiles left, so we pass 3 times
 3. We have less than 7 tiles left, but we cannot build a word because the letters are hard to place consonants, so we pass 3 times

+Multi-player and dictionary: no playing on all boards: no
+parallelism: no
+Respect the timeout flag: no